Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 “He’s already running on max.
 Get a line in him, I’ll prep anaesthetic.”

 Adam nodded, and grabbed his intraosseous cannulation gun.
 Shin was groaning, which boded well.
-‘Base meanwhile was favoring his left shoulder a little, but that could wait---he exposed one of the ports on Shin’s suit where a bony protrusion came near the surface and Adam drilled a line straight into the stricken Whitecrest’s marrow.
+‘Base meanwhile was favoring his left shoulder a little, but that could wait - he exposed one of the ports on Shin’s suit where a bony protrusion came near the surface and Adam drilled a line straight into the stricken Whitecrest’s marrow.

 They were tricky to give, really.
 Those lines had to go in exactly where it was safe on any given bone and the particulars were different for humans and Gaoians.
 Hell, with Gaoians it was even different between breeds.
 And there was no being gentle about it.
 The deed was best done with as much steady, unyielding force as possible or it could go *horribly* wrong.
 Grim, risky and painful, but easily the best way to get a magnum dose of painkillers and anti-inflammatories into his system ASAP.